garden-io/garden/docs/reference/providers/kubernetes.md

 The registry where built containers should be pushed to, and then pulled to the cluster when deploying services.

-Important: If you specify this in combination with `buildMode: cluster-docker` or `buildMode: kaniko`, you must make sure `imagePullSecrets` includes authentication with the specified deployment registry, that has the appropriate write privileges (usually full write access to the configured `deploymentRegistry.namespace`).
+Important: If you specify this in combination with in-cluster building, you must make sure `imagePullSecrets` includes authentication with the specified deployment registry, that has the appropriate write privileges (usually full write access to the configured `deploymentRegistry.namespace`).

 | Type     | Required |
 | -------- | -------- |